-Even with a valid will in place, a claim can still be brought against an estate for ‘reasonable financial provision’.
+Even with a valid will in place, a contentious probate claim can still be brought against an estate for ‘reasonable financial provision’.

-This claim process can be complex and professional advice should be sought at the outset.
+Contesting a will (also known as contentious probate) can be complex, and professional advice should be sought at the outset.
 This is particularly important as strict time limits are in place for any such claims.

-To claim for reasonable financial provision, the individual needs to fall into one of the below categories.
+To claim reasonable financial provision, the individual needs to fall into one of the following categories.
 The person must be:

 - The spouse or civil partner of the deceased